-However, beyond concepts and definitions, the consensus seems to be the idea that this is a process that requires higher education to meet the challenges of an increasingly complex global context.
+However, beyond concepts and definitions, the consensus seems to be the idea that this is a process that requires that higher education meets the challenges of an increasingly complex global context.
 The responses required of higher education, in turn, are also complex and require intentional actions, not merely reactive responses.
 It can be seen that the context in which higher education is embedded leads to new social and political configurations in the process of "globalization".
 Changes in both the role of the state, as the administrator of education, and the various implications are still the subject of intense debate and reflection.
-And there are, in this process, different coexisting movements, which become critical to the subjects involved to be vigilant and, above all, participants and expanding the discussion beyond the ratings.
+Different coexisting movements, which become critical to the subjects involved turn to be vigilant and, above all participants and expanding the discussion.

 Thus, it is these different and complex movements that fit the experiences of UTFPR agreements and cooperation programs with African Portuguese speaking countries.
-In approaching these experiences, the reflections undertaken are justified here because, since 2008, the bindings agreements and programs presented here have been part of daily academia.
-The case presented here, therefore, also invites a search for understanding about the active praxis process.
+In approaching these experiences, the reflections undertaken are justified here because, since 2008, the bindings agreements and programs presented here are part of daily academia.
+The case presented here therefore also invites a search for understanding about the active praxis process.

-Agreements and programs with the Portuguese Speaking African Countries: Experiences of UTFPR as UNESCO and OECD, with such political force as CRES (1998 and 2009).
-Concerns of the African continent are present at these meetings, which to some extent has confirmed that the Brazilian government turns attention to programs for the training of cadres of professionals for those countries, particularly involving the Portuguese language.
+Agreements and programs with the Portuguese Speaking African Countries: Experiences of UTFPR

+In recent decades, higher education has become the objective of international meetings, promoted by multilateral organizations such as UNESCO and OECD, with such political force as CRES (1998 and 2009).
+Concerns of the African continent are present at these meetings, which to some extent, has confirmed that the Brazilian government turns attention to programs for the training of cadres of professionals for those countries, particularly involving the Portuguese language.